No products in the cart.

 Kalbarri National Park

 Kalbarri National Park perfectly captures Australia’s vibrant beauty.
+Places to visit in Kalbarri National Park.
 Peer through “Nature’s Window” framing a spectacular view of the Murchison River, or get a closer look at the beautiful river by visiting the Z-Bend lookout.
 Wherever you happen to wander here, you’re bound to get a good snap!
 The park also features activities like abseiling, Aboriginal cultural tours, and bushwalking.
 Whatever your physical ability, Kalbarri National Park has something to accommodate everyone, making it perfect for family outings.

 It’s not every day that you can hand-feed a dolphin!
 Visitors can get up close and personal with these friendly bottlenose dolphins as they swim to the shoreline for their feed.
 If that’s not incentive enough, Monkey Mia boasts spectacularly clear waters, making for flawless photos.
 Grab the chance to kayak or just unwind in comfort at the Monkey Mia Dolphin Resort.